Waterfalls Austin Texas are famous in the area for their incredible scenery and beautiful surroundings.

 1. Austin Sculpture falls

-One of the most interesting water falls in Austin you have to see is Austin Sculpture falls, located about 7 miles away from Austin’s downtown.
+One of the most interesting water falls in Austin you have to see is Austin Sculpture falls.
+It is located about 7 miles away from Austin’s downtown.

-The place is extremely popular because of its beautiful scenery, and it is part of the Barton Creek Greenbelt.
+The place is extremely popular because of its beautiful scenery.
+It is part of the Barton Creek Greenbelt.

-The water is crystal clear, perfect for cooling off on a hot summer day, but there is a short hike to the trail, so wear some comfy shoes.
+The water is crystal clear, perfect for cooling off on a hot summer day.
+There is a short hike to the trail, so wear some comfy shoes.

 The trail is quite exposed to the sun so make sure you have enough water with you or take a filtering bottle to filter water from the river.